elastic/gsoc/readme.md

 * [Beats](https://github.com/elastic/beats/issues)
 * Any other open source project in the [Elastic organization on GitHub](https://github.com/elastic), for example [Ansible playbook for Elasticsearch](https://github.com/elastic/ansible-elasticsearch)

-Please discuss any of these in an [issue](https://github.com/elastic/gsoc/issues) with us before submitting to maximize your chances of being accepted.
+Please discuss any project ideas on the [GSoC Discuss group](https://discuss.elastic.co/c/elastic-community/elastic-gsoc) with us before submitting to maximize your chances of being accepted.

 ## I Need Help

-If you want to discuss a specific project idea, use the [issues](https://github.com/elastic/gsoc/issues).

-For all other questions like the application process, your pull request,... head over to [Discuss](https://discuss.elastic.co/c/elastic-community/elastic-gsoc).
+For all questions like the application process, your pull request,... head over to our [GSoC Discuss group](https://discuss.elastic.co/c/elastic-community/elastic-gsoc).